hujhax/austin-improv-wiki/List of Free Fringes.md

 ### Jul 11, 2013
 #### The Audition
 Get a harrowing and hilarious look at the inside world of the actor.
-The audition process can be a frustrating,Â exhilarating process.
+The audition process can be a frustrating, exhilarating process.
 This show focuses around a group of people before, during, and after an audition.
 Inspired by ACTUAL events!

 Starring: [[Sam Schak]], [[Aaron Saenz]], [[Jeanette Jones]], [[Caeriel Crestin]], and [[Marc Majcher]]